Airbus A400M Atlas: Flight testing

-Before the first flight, required airborne test time on the Europrop TP400 engine was gained using a C-130 testbed aircraft, which first flew on 17 December 2008.
+Before the first flight, required airborne test time on the Europrop TP400 engine was achieved using a C-130 testbed aircraft, which first flew on 17 December 2008.
 On 11 December 2009, the A400M's maiden flight was carried out from Seville.
-On 8 April 2010, the second A400M made its first flight.
+In April 2010, the second A400M made its first flight.
 In July 2010, the third A400M took to the air, at which point the fleet had flown 400 hours over more than 100 flights.
 In July 2010, the A400M passed ultimate-load testing of the wing.
-On 28 October 2010, Airbus announced the start of refuelling and air-drop tests.
+In October 2010, Airbus announced the start of refuelling and air-drop tests.
 By October 2010, the A400M had flown 672 hours of the 2,700 hours expected to reach certification.
-In November 2010, the first paratroop jumps were performed; Enders and A400M project manager Bruno Delannoy were among the skydivers.
+In November 2010, the first paratroop jumps were performed.
+Enders and A400M project manager Bruno Delannoy were among the skydivers.

 In late 2010, simulated icing tests were performed on the MSN1 flight test aircraft using devices installed on the wing's leading edges.
-These revealed an aerodynamic issue causing horizontal tail buffeting, resolved via a six-week retrofit to install anti-icing equipment fed with bleed air; production aircraft are similarly fitted.
-Winter tests were done in Kiruna, Sweden during February 2011.
-In March 2012, high altitude start and landing tests were performed at La Paz at 4,061.5 m (13,325 ft) and Cochabamba at 2,548 m (8,360 feet) in Bolivia.
+These revealed an aerodynamic issue causing horizontal tail buffeting, resolved via a six-week retrofit to install anti-icing equipment fed with bleed air.
+Production aircraft are similarly fitted.
+Winter tests were done in Kiruna, Sweden in February 2011.
+In March 2012, high-altitude start and landing tests were performed at La Paz at 4,061.5 m (13,325 ft) and Cochabamba at 2,548 m (8,360 feet) in Bolivia.

 By April 2011, a total of 1,400 flight hours over 450 flights had been achieved.
 In May 2011, the TP400-D6 engine received certification from the EASA.
-In May 2011, the A400M fleet had totaled 1,600 hours over 500 flights; by September 2011, the total increased to 2,100 hours and 684 flights.
+In May 2011, the A400M fleet had totaled 1,600 hours over 500 flights.
+By September 2011, the total increased to 2,100 hours and 684 flights.
 Due to a gearbox problem, an A400M was shown on static display instead of a flight demonstration at the 2011 Paris Air Show.
-By October 2011, the total flight hours had reached 2,380 over 784 flights.
+By October 2011, total flight hours had reached 2,380 over 784 flights.

 In May 2012, the MSN2 flight test aircraft was due to spend a week conducting unpaved runway trials on a grass strip at Cottbus-Drewitz Airport in Germany.
 Testing was cut short on 23 May, when, during a rejected takeoff test, the left side main wheels broke through the runway surface.
 Airbus Military stated that it found the aircraft's behaviour was "excellent".
 The undamaged aircraft returned to Toulouse.